II. General Regulations

 Letters of Recommendation: Assessment forms from two individuals who are well acquainted with the applicant's education and abilities must be submitted.
 Academic references are preferred, but former employers are also acceptable referees.

 English Proficiency: Courses at the University of Guelph are completed in approximately 12 weeks.
 Students therefore must be proficient in the use of English, both written and oral, when they begin their studies at Guelph.
 The university requires that certification of such proficiency be provided by applicants whose first language is not English.
-Examples of acceptable assessment of proficiency include official scores or results from the Test of English as a Foreign Language (TOEFL) of the Educational Testing Service, the International English Language Testing System, the Michigan English Language Assessment Battery (MELAB), and the Canadian Academic English Language (CAEL) assessment.
-The minimum acceptable score is 550 for the paper-based TOEFL, 213 for the computer-based TOEFL, an overall score of 89 with no individual component below 21 for Internet Based TOEFL, 6.5 for IELTS, 85 for MELAB, and 60 for CAEL.
+Examples of acceptable assessment of proficiency include official scores or results from the Test of English as a Foreign Language (TOEFL) of the Educational Testing Service, the British Council English Language Testing Service (IELTS, also known as the English examination of the University of Cambridge), the Michigan English Language Assessment Battery (MELAB), and the Carleton Academic English Language (CAEL) Assessment.
+The minimum acceptable score is 550 for the paper-based TOEFL, 213 for the computer-based TOEFL, 6.5 for British Council, 85 for MELAB, and 60 for CAEL.
 (These minimum acceptable scores are subject to change.)
 Applicants should make arrangements to take one of these tests at least six to nine months before the opening date of the semester.
 Other forms of proficiency assessment may apply in individual cases; please contact the admitting department or program for additional information.

 Applicants may also choose to enrol in the University of Guelph English Language Proficiency Program which is offered by the Office of Open Learning.
 Applicants who complete the advanced level of this program will be considered to be eligible to apply to a graduate program at the University of Guelph.
 Information on what advanced level constitutes may be found at http://www.eslguelph.ca/